 Place chicken jelly, salt, and the 2 cups chopped vegetables in a 3 to 4 quart sauce pan over medium high heat.
 Boil gently for 10-12 minutes.
 If you're not serving picky eaters, add the kale (and peas if you have them) at this point and continue cooking another 5 minutes until it is tender.
 If you are serving picky eaters, scoop out the cooked vegetables to a separate bowl, add the kale, cook 5 minutes, then use an immersion blender to puree before returning the cooked vegetables to the pot.
 Mix the flour with about 1/2 cup of the milk, until it no lumps remain.
 Add it to the soup, stir well, then add the rest of the milk.
 Simmer for 10 minutes, then turn off the heat and stir in the butter.
 Serve with parsley.

 Do you have a different assortment of vegetables to use?
 Try this Finnish Summer Soup from Kitchen Parade, which makes plenty for leftovers and is finished with dill!

-This post is shared with the Wednesday Fresh Foods Link Up, What's Cookin' Wednesday, What's In The Box--the traveling edition, the From The Farm Blog Hop, the Clever Chicks Blog Hop, and Tasty Tuesdays.
+This post is shared with the Wednesday Fresh Foods Link Up, What's Cookin' Wednesday, What's In The Box--the traveling edition, the From The Farm Blog Hop, the Clever Chicks Blog Hop, Tasty Tuesdays, Hot Fun in the Summertime.

 Behind the scenes--trying to figure out the best configuration for the soup and bowls: